Off-duty cop knocked out at Tennessee wedding after racist comments, reports say - Bioreports

 In subsequent conversation, witnesses told police that Holt repeatedly stated he was “part of the Black community.”
 The man Holt was talking to asked him to “drop the race subject,” the report states.

-“(He) stated that he had asked Holt several times to stop talking to him about race, but Holt refused,” officers said in the report. “(He) stated that he couldn’t take it anymore, and Bioreports Newsed Holt in the face one time.
+“(He) stated that he had asked Holt several times to stop talking to him about race, but Holt refused,” officers said in the report. “(He) stated that he couldn’t take it anymore, and punched Holt in the face one time.
 Holt then fell to the ground.”

 When police arrived, the fire department and emergency services were already on scene.
 Holt was subsequently taken to the hospital.